 R-Car H3 and M3 Starter Kit Premier is designed to accelerate development based on the R-Car H3.
 It provides OpenCL and OpenGL ES 3.1 support in order to give software developers an easy transition from their algorithms on PCs to an embedded platform.

 Renesas is also working with TTTech to deliver a reference solution for Automated Drive ECU called RazorMotion.

 RazorMotion integrates a full automotive design, taking into account reliability, thermal, integration requirements and also a safety concept capable for ASIL D. It is combined with a middleware technology based on time-triggered architecture which streamlines the complex ECU integration process.
 The benefit for OEMs & Tier1s is faster development of their product both from a hardware and a software perspective.

 Renesas is using such solutions in order to identify and understand the difficulties its customers will meet when developing autonomous cars.
 It demonstrated its Skyline initiative at CES 2016 and 2017, enabling autonomous driving functions based on the HAD Solution Kit combined with camera, radar, lidar & vehicle-to-vehicle and vehicle to-infrastructure communication.

-Through these endeavours, Renesas can understand better the synchronisation and integration issues faced by OEMs and Tier1s when dealing with multiple software providers in a constrained timeline.
+Through these endeavors, Renesas can understand better the synchronization and integration issues faced by OEMs and Tier1s when dealing with multiple software providers in a constrained timeline.
 The integration also enables tests of state-of-the-art algorithms from its partners and covers the required steps to move towards the next automated drive functions.